automated-assessment/nexus_monorepo/README.md

 ```

 The access token must be valid for the nexus instance to be run, so in the first run set it to a random string, then replace it once you have generated an access token in nexus.
 Restart the docker-compose using `docker-compose restart` once you have updated all .env files.

+## Contributing

+To contribute your own code to Nexus, create a branch or make a fork of the repository.
+When your contribution is ready, submit a pull request against the `contributions` branch.
+This will be reviewed and you may get feedback that you will be asked to integrate into your contribution.
+Once it is ready, Steffen will merge into `contribution`.
+Anything that is merged into `master` will end up in production.
+Only Steffen can merge into master.

+You should consider opening a pull request into `contribution` as soon as you have made the first commit into your own branch.
+This way, we will have an easy way of checking your contribution as it develops over time and you can receive feedback on your code as you create it.
+You are free to use your own branching protocol below your branch or fork (and are indeed encouraged to use branches extensively there.).

 ## References
 - https://docs.docker.com/compose/overview/